Who are we?

 If you would like to host a rooftop antenna or a mesh kit in your home, please fill out the join form and look for an email with next steps.

-If you have any questions, or would like to volunteer with Philly Community Wireless, reach out via email at email@example.com.
+If you have any questions, or would like to volunteer with Philly Community Wireless, reach out via email at firstname.lastname@example.org and see our Volunteer page for more information.

 What does a rooftop antenna installation involve?